UACCM Student

 Potential Actions of the BIT

-Upon examination of the report to the BIT, the following actions are possible:
+Upon examination of the information reported to the BIT, the following actions are possible:

 • Promptly follow up and/or gather more information from the person making the report